slevithan/regex/README.md

 The `regex` tag escapes any regex special characters in interpolated strings (and values coerced to strings).
 This escaping is done in a context-aware way that prevents changing the meaning or error status of characters outside the interpolated string.

 > As with all interpolation in `regex`, escaped strings are sandboxed and treated as complete units.
 For example, a following quantifier repeats the entire escaped string rather than just its last character.
-And if interpolating into a character class, the escaped string is treated as a flag-<kbd>v</kbd>-mode nested union if it contains more than one character node.
+And if interpolating into a character class, the escaped string is treated as a nested union class if it contains more than one character node.

 As a result, the `regex` tag provides an easy and safe alternative to ES2025's [`RegExp.escape`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/escape).